 With more than 90% of climate scientists in agreement that human behavior significantly contributes to global warming, psychology is well positioned to make a significant and positive contribution to assisting with a behavioral shift.
 Psychological perspectives need to be at the table of interdisciplinary conversations generating effective climate solutions.
 Psychology is powerful in addressing the emotional underpinnings of climate denial, understanding motivators for change, identifying the most effective communication strategies, as well as building resiliency when individuals and communities are faced with immediate and long term climate chaos that provoke trauma, grief, anxiety and depression.

-Individuals: I offer resiliency tools for addressing the anxiety and grief of climate chaos, whether resulting from high impact trauma, or the existential experience of what is occurring on a global scale.
-Becoming clear on how to engage is an important therapeutic tool.
+Individuals: I offer resiliency tools for addressing the anxiety and grief of climate chaos, whether resulting from high impact trauma, or the existential experience of what is occurring on a global scale, in addition to exploring ways of living an ecoharmonious life.

 Therapists, Healthcare Providers, Activists, Coaches, and Universities: I provide curriculum, retreats and training tailored to the organization’s needs.

 Community Talks and Workshops: Everyone has an important role in the great shift that is occurring at this time.
 It is especially valuable to enliven creative dialogue with interdisciplinary approaches.

 Governmental Agencies and NGOs: Consultations and training can clarify and improve effective actions with tools and leadership practices.